tbhartman/asc-cls/README.md

 © 2012 T.B.
 Hartman

-ASC.cls is free and licensed under the Apache License 2.0.
+asc-cls is free and licensed under the Apache License 2.0.
 You are welcome to change and redistribute it under certain conditions.
 For more information, see the LICENSE file or visit: